All Products

 2. Move the pointer over the 新建 icon and choose Create Node > General > Branch Node.

-Alternatively, you can find the desired workflow, right-click General and then choose Create Node > Branch Node.
+Alternatively, you can find the desired workflow, right-click the workflow name and choose Create Node > General > Branch Node.

 3. In the Create Node dialog box, configure the Name and Path parameters.